segmentio/stats/README.md

 ### Processes

 The [github.com/segmentio/stats/httpstats](https://godoc.org/github.com/segmentio/stats/procstats)
 exposes an API for creating stats collector on local processes.
-By default stats are collected for the process itself and things like goroutines count or memory usage are reported.
+Stats are collected for current the process and metrics like goroutines count or memory usage are reported.

 Here's an example of how to use the collector:
 ```go